 Having a lack of shared responsibility can be directly tied to the culture of the team.
 Teams who succeed and fail together share the responsibilities they have as a team and do better because of it, whereas ones who blame each other end up hurting their cause.
 Creating a culture of shared responsibility is key to making each member of a team feel valued and trusted.

 9. Variety and a Light Touch

 A good meeting should make each individual driven to complete his or her project.
-Unfortunately this doesn't always happen as the lull of repetitive meetings can get in the way of a actually progressing the project.
+Unfortunately, this doesn't always happen as the lull of repetitive meetings can get in the way of actually progressing the project.
 Reinvigorating the meeting should be done every now and then to prevent stale conversation.
-Sometimes bringing in an outside speaker can make the meeting experience better and gives the team new ideas to think about by introducing diversity of thought.
-Think about inviting an end user to your meetings when possible to get their direct input into your project.
-Not only is this a great opportunity to gather data on how well your product is performing, but it also has the potential to reframe the problem and give the team powerful insights.
+Sometimes bringing in an outside speaker can make the meeting experience better and can give the team new ideas to think about by introducing a diversity of thought.
+Think about inviting an end-user of your team's work to your meetings when possible to get their direct input into your project.
+Not only is this a great opportunity to gather information on how well your product is performing, but it also has the potential to reframe the problem and give the team powerful insights.

 10. Logistical Support

 “In a good meeting, no one notices the logistical details.
 Everything is where and when you need it.”
 (51)

 Making sure to bring in everything for the meeting is key to making it flow well.
 If too much time is wasted on small things that could have been prepared in advance, the meeting’s productivity will drop substantially, costing everyone in attendance time and money.
 Although minor for smaller teams, logistics wields game-changing potential for large corporations.

 When choosing to run a meeting moderators must justify how their meetings tick all of the above boxes, and if they can’t, what changes need to occur in order to make a team meeting a worthwhile investment.
 While project managers and executives may often take the lead in meetings, it is up to the entire team to find exactly what works best for them and execute the perfect meeting every time.